Skip to main content

 News

 SF schools chief wants a new contract.
-Teacher’s union says ‘thanks, but no thanks’
+Teachers union says thanks, but no thanks

 Maria Su’s contract is set to expire at the end of this school year. | Source: Morgan Ellis/The Standard

-Last fall, Dr. Maria Su was approaching her 16th year as the executive director of the San Francisco Department of Children, Youth and Their Families, a city agency that has doled out hundreds of millions of dollars for kids, parents, and young adults since the early 1990s.
+Last fall, Maria Su was approaching her 16th year as executive director of the San Francisco Department of Children, Youth and Their Families, a city agency that has doled out hundreds of millions of dollars for kids, parents, and young adults since the early 1990s.

-While Su had little, if any, experience in K-12 leadership, the responsibilities she had and the connections she made during her time at the department gave her legitimacy when Mayor London Breed in October 2024 made her superintendent of the San Francisco Unified School District.
+While Su had little, if any, experience in K-12 school leadership, the responsibilities she had and the connections she made during her time at the department gave her legitimacy when Mayor London Breed in October 2024 made her superintendent of the San Francisco Unified School District.

-In the year since, she said, the district’s most pressing issues, including its controversial curricula and an archaic payroll system, have been solved — or at least greatly ameliorated.
+In the year since, she said, the district’s most pressing issues, including its controversial curricula and an archaic payroll system, have been solved — or at least ameliorated.

 A white dome-shaped government building with columns stands before a blue semicircle, framed by a red border on the left and top sides.